vatz88/Beautiful-GitHub/README.md

+**⚠️ Extension unpublisted now**

+New github update made it non-functional and I'm not maintaining it anymore.

+---

 # Beautiful GitHub

 Web Extension: Beautiful new colors for GitHub contributions graph picked randomly each time you open a GitHub profile.